You are here

 6 or 9 nights - Limited to 20 people

 Canada’s newest national park is one of the world’s oldest places.
 The Torngat Mountains National Park, situated at the northern extremity of the Labrador coast, forms a range of high barren mountains and massive coastal fjords.
 The Torngats are a wild place where polar bears, wolves and caribou survive in a habitat that is breathtakingly spectacular.
-They are stunning mountain top lakes, tiny, delicate flora such as mountain cranberries and Arctic poppies and magnificent rock formations.
-There are only two places in the world exhibiting rock formations older than those found here – the Northwest Territories and Australia.
+There are stunning mountain top lakes, tiny, delicate flora such as mountain cranberries and Arctic poppies and magnificent rock formations.
+There are only two places in the world exhibiting rock formations older thanthose found here – the Northwest Territories and Australia.
 It is one of the few places where polar bears can be seen during the summer and there are a number of them.
-Polar bears, sometimes with their cubs, have been seen in the area, however as with all wildlife this cannot be guaranteed.
+Polar bears, sometimes with their cubs, are seen, however as with all wildlife this cannot be guaranteed.
 In addition to bears, Minke and Humpback whales are often seen.
 Click here to read about Richard Maddens adventure in Torngat National Park.

 |Dates||Mid June to end of August|

-from £4,575 per person for 6 nights in a non-insulated canvas tent
+from £5,630 per person for 9 nights in an insulated canvas tent

-Price Includes: Return flights from the UK to Goose Bay, 1 night in Goose Bay on room only at the North Inn (one at the beginning and one at the end), 4 nights in Torngat National Park which includes round trip flight from Goose Bay to Saglek Airstrip, boat transfer to the camp, accommodation in an insulated tent built on wooden platforms and heated with a wood pellet stove.
+Price Includes: 2 nights in Goose Bay on room only at the Hotel North (one at the beginning and one at the end), 4 or 7 nights in Torngat National Park which includes round trip flight from Goose Bay to Saglek Airstrip, boat transfer to the camp, accommodation in an insulated tent built on wooden platforms and heated with a wood pellet stove.
 They feature electricity as well as beds with soft feather duvet bedding, all meals at base camp and all guided excursions.

-Not Included: Meals in Goose Bay, gratuities and items of a personal nature.
+Not Included: International flights from the UK to Goose Bay, meals in Goose Bay, gratuities and items of a personal nature.

 We would highly recommend adding a helicopter trip to your stay, we can arrange this for you.
 We would also recommend extending your stay with a few days in Newfoundland for a nominal cost.